Henry Oldenburg: Secretary of the Royal Society

 After the Restoration he became an early member (original fellow) of the Royal Society (founded in 1660), and served as its first secretary along with John Wilkins, maintaining an extensive network of scientific contacts through Europe.
 He also became the founding editor of the Philosophical Transactions of the Royal Society.
 Oldenburg began the practice of sending submitted manuscripts to experts who could judge their quality before publication.
 This was the beginning of both the modern scientific journal and the practice of peer review.
 Philosophical Transactions of the Royal Society continues today and is the longest running scientific journal in the world.

-He was briefly imprisoned in the Tower as a suspected spy in 1667, during the Second Anglo-Dutch War.
+He was briefly imprisoned in the Tower of London as a suspected spy in 1667, during the Second Anglo-Dutch War.
 Oldenburg's correspondence was linked to support from the politician Sir Joseph Williamson; in part Oldenburg supplied Williamson with intelligence information.

 Oldenburg enjoyed good health in his lifetime, but he fell seriously ill on 3 September 1677, and he died two days thereafter at his Pall Mall, London home.
 He was interred on 7 September at St Mary the Virgin, Bexley.
 His widow died ten days later.